Academics

 Newgiza University (NGU) was established as a private university by a presidential Decree “93” in April 2010.
 NGU schools were acknowledged by the Ministry of Higher Education (MHE) and the Supreme Council of Universities (SCU).

-School of Business and Finance was acknowledged by decree “3155” in August 2017.
+The School of Business and Finance was acknowledged by decree “3155” in August 2017.
 Every school will apply for accreditation by National Authority for Quality Assurance and Accreditation in Education (NAQAAE) after the graduation of the first batch.

-NGU President, Prof. A. Sameh Farid stated after the signing ceremony with King’s College London, that this academic collaboration is a major step forward which would enable NGU fulfilling its commitment towards its students and society in delivering high-quality education in the business and finance fields.
+NGU President, Prof. Dr. A. Sameh Farid stated after the signing ceremony with King’s College London, that this academic collaboration is a major step forward which would enable NGU to fulfill its commitment towards its students and society in delivering high-quality education in the business and finance fields.
+It prepares NGU students to be active and informed participants of the cultural life, not only for their society but the whole world, enabling them to grow and meet the changing needs of industry, business, and professions.

 Entrance Requirements